codewizards/r-u-hacking-kubernetes/README.md

 ## Basic commands

-`kubectl api-resources` shows you all the resource types the cluster knows about - there are _many_ in here, and more can be added but for the porpose of this example you only need worry about:
+`kubectl api-resources` shows you all the resource types the cluster knows about - there are _many_ in here, and more can be added but for the purpose of this example you only need worry about:

 - pods
 - services (svc)